seeralans/noty-vt/areas/nssde.typ

-The gap: No existing work treats multiplicative noise with discontinuous diffusion coefficient and derives the Gaussian fluctuations near the switching manifold.
+The gap: No existing work treats multiplicative noise with discontinuous noise coefficient and derives the Gaussian fluctuations near the switching manifold.
 None have ever attempted to resolve the case when we have hidden dynamics.
 - this requries one to obtain estimates for higher moments of $lambda$ not just the mean